 1. Write a piece of software

-Most of us are now familiar with the term 4th industrial revolution, where almost all monotonous tasks are being automated by a string of computer algorithms.
+Most of us are now familiar with the term 4th industrial revolution, where almost all monotonous tasks are automated by a string of computer algorithms.
 There are countless problems we can solve in our societies using software.

 2. Rent out appliances